elysium-suite/aeacus/README.md

 ## ReadMe Configuration

 Put your README in `ReadMe.conf`.
-It's pretty self explanatory.
+It's pretty self-explanatory.
 Here's a template:

 ```
 <!-- Put your comments/additions to the normal ReadMe here! -->